allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 How do I use a Sortie Event Set?
 To add a set to a sortie in the Sortie Events Builder tab, highlight the set and click the Add Set to Sortie button.
 A dialog will appear requesting a date and time to offset.
 All the other sortie events will offset from that date and time.
 Once you set the times and click “OK” another dialog will appear that says “Some events in the set already exist in the Sortie”.
 You have three options but we recommend that you use “Yes” which wil replace al the sortie events.

-How can I use a Sortie Event Set and stil retain my original ARCT data?
+How can I use a Sortie Event Set and still retain my original ARCT data?
 When PEX sees an ARCT sortie event on your original sortie, the Add Set to Sortie dialog wil come up with the Sortie Event Set ARCT event pre-selected and the checkbox "Retain Original ARCT Data" deselected.
 If you want to apply your standard routing and retain the ARCT and associated \(altitudes, call signs, etc.\) then all you have to do is select the

 “Retain Original ARCT Data” and click OK.